 Effective Neuroma Treatment in Chicago, IL – Expert Care & Lasting Relief

-At our Chicago podiatry clinic, we see patients with neuromas almost every week.
-The good news is that with the right neuroma treatment, most people find long-term relief without surgery.
-In this guide, we’ll break down what causes neuromas, how to recognize them, and the most effective treatments—from natural approaches to the latest medical options available in Chicago.
+We see patients with neuromas almost every week at our Chicago office.
+The good news is that with the right neuroma treatment, most people find long-term relief without open surgery.
+In this guide, we break down what causes neuromas, how to recognize them, the most effective treatments available—from conservative approaches to minimally invasive procedures—and how to prevent recurrence.

 A neuroma is a swollen or irritated nerve.
 In the foot, it most often develops between the third and fourth toes, a condition known as Morton’s neuroma.
 When the nerve between your toes becomes compressed or inflamed, it can cause sharp or burning pain, tingling, or numbness.